[Interview] Belarus exiles in EU fear regime-linked murderers

 "These groups are dominated by individuals born in post-Soviet states, who were socialised in a criminal context with the cultural and social ideals of strength, single-mindedness, and resistance to infiltration," a police spokesman said.

-Meanwhile, the use of ex-officials like Tikhinya and mobsters like Kushnerov to do his dirty work in Europe made it easier for Lukashenko to wash his hands of responsibility, Latushka noted.
+Meanwhile, use of ex-officials like Tikhinya and mobsters like Kushnerov to do his dirty work in Europe made it easier for Lukashenko to wash his hands of responsibility, Latushka noted.

 "They [Belarusian criminals who harmed expats] would be extradited from the EU to Belarus, serve a little time in prison, then be released and maybe have financial rewards," Latushka said.